FikrYemane/CS-499/README.md

 #### Course Outcome 5
 Working on the DBHelper class in my fitness tracking app was instrumental in developing a security mindset focused on anticipating adversarial exploits and safeguarding data.
 As I designed the database operations for user authentication, weight entries, and fitness goals, I had to consider various security threats that could compromise the integrity and confidentiality of user data.
 By anticipating potential exploits, such as SQL injection or unauthorized access to sensitive information, I was able to implement security measures like SHA-256 hashing, input validation, and rigorous error handling.
+Through this process, I became more adept at identifying potential weak points in software architecture and proactively addressing them before they could be exploited.
+The experience underscored the importance of building security into the software design process rather than treating it as an afterthought.
+It also taught me the value of staying informed about emerging security threats and adapting my strategies to defend against them.
+This proactive approach not only enhances the privacy and security of data but also contributes to the overall reliability and trustworthiness of the software.